 So Hercules sets out on the journey, first to the Temple of Zeus and then toward being a true hero so he can be reunited with his family.
-The belonging he seeks is not one of fabrication, where by his work he must define himself.
+The belonging he seeks is not one of fabrication, where he must define himself by his work.
 Rather, he must fit into a space that has already been made.
 This mindset is more akin to genuine ancient Greek philosophy than contemporary Disney romanticism.
 But, as we shall see, Disney is still Disney, and Disney romanticism will triumph in the end.

 The plot becomes increasingly layered as Hercules begins to vanquish all his foes.
 Despite my reservations of heroism as a condition to accessing home, there is something true about the standard of heroism presented in the movie.
 Like his Disney predecessor Aladdin, Hercules misperceives what the good life, or being a hero, entails.
 He becomes rich, famous, and repeatedly beats up the bad guys.
 But that's not enough.
 Heroism, as Zeus reminds him, requires a deep look at the heart, not the wallet or work portfolio.
 This is precisely when Hercules becomes discouraged.
 He has it all, and yet he has nothing.
 Entangled in his agent's latest labyrinth of meetings, media appearances, and now posing in Scar's fur coat, Hercules has a moment of clarity.
 "What's the point?"